taw00/manuscript-css/v5.0/examples/example-prose-long-with-opening-epigraph.md

 > This is an example of an
 > [epigraph](https://en.wikipedia.org/wiki/Epigraph_(literature)) that includes
 > a 'poem'.
 Some main titles, parts, and chapters will include an epigraph
-> though you may wish to add these until you are ready to adapt the work to
+> though you may wish to wait to add these until you are ready to adapt the
-> print.
+> work to print.
 >
 > <div class="x-poem">
 >